What to Do When Your NAS QNAP VS-12140U-RP Pro+ RAID Array Breaks: Recovery Strategies

 It is recommended to strike a balance between power-saving settings and data accessibility, ensuring that the drives do not spin down excessively and are readily available when needed.
 Regular backups and monitoring the health of the drives can also help mitigate the risks associated with power-saving settings.

-Although NAS VS-12140U-RP Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-12140U-RP Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view